badiaamakhlouf/DS_ML_InterviewBank/pages/unsupervised_learning_analysis.md

 - More details and additional questions regarding clustering analysis are available in the subsequent page : [Clustering Analysis](./clustering_analysis.md)

 ### Q1- What does Association means?
-- Known as association rule mining
+- Known as association rule mining, and it is data mining technique
-- It is a rule-based approach used to discover interesting relationships between features in a given dataset.
+- It is used to discover interesting relationships or associations among variables.
+- It focuses on identifying patterns, correlations, and dependencies between different items, events, or variables by analyzing how often they appear together in the dataset.
+- It is mainly used with large datasets.
 - It works by using a measure of interest to identify strong rules found within a dataset.
 - Application:
    - **Retail:** Understanding purchasing patterns for better product placement.